-According to the product designation, this card seems to power a mini PC Raspberry Pi type.
+According to the product designation, this board seems to power a mini PC Raspberry Pi type.
 It is more an optimization of keywords to be visible in the search results than a real power solution.
 In theory, it should also allow to power the Raspberry Pi and all other mini PCs (Orange Pi, Banana Pi, Odroid …) that have a USB OTG port.
 Be careful however to buy a high capacity LiFePO battery.
-The card has no output to measure the battery charge level.
+The board has no output to measure the battery charge level.
 It will therefore be necessary to be careful to measure the service life for a complete charge in order to avoid any sudden stop of the system.
-SD cards do not support this kind of joke and do not hesitate to remind us at the next start: lol: At the risk of being pampered, remember to regularly backup your SD cards.
+SD boards do not support this kind of joke and do not hesitate to remind us at the next start: lol: At the risk of being pampered, remember to regularly backup your SD boards.
 Also be careful to stop the system before turning off the power using a microswitch on the shield.
 There is no return Raspberry Pi, the stop is immediate.

 The shield has a fairly basic charge control circuit.
 It is clear to stay polarity.
 Any inversion of polarity may cause the destruction of the charging circuit.
 The board has a micro USB connector to charge the battery.

-We can feed a development card or any device with a USB port.
+We can feed a development board or any device with a USB port.
 For this, we have a type A USB output.
 The maximum intensity delivered is not indicated.
 It is probably 4A as the side connectors.
 We also have 3 connectors to deliver 3V up to 1A and 3 connectors to deliver 5V up to 2A.
 The 6 connectors are on each side of the board.
 It will directly solder the power supply or solder a header at a pitch of 2.54mm beforehand.

 18650 LiFePO4 Battery Shield Technical data